 The government’s push to roll out smart meters to 26 million properties by 2020 is running behind schedule.
-However, there is areal push from energy firmsto ensure they meet these government targets, which means that more and more people will be offered a smart meter for their home or business in the coming months.
+However, there is a real push from energy firms to ensure they meet these government targets, which means that more and more people will be offered a smart meter for their homes or business in the coming months.

-For businesses, smart meters are likely to make their way to offices and stores eventually, so managers now need to decide whether a smart meter is the right step for them financially.
+For businesses, smart meters are likely to make their way to offices and stores eventually, so managers now need to decide whether a smart meter is a right step for them financially.

 To help we have brought together answers to common questions to help you determine whether a smart meter is right for your business and why embracing the change sooner rather than later can help you save money in the long run.

 Smart meters are a new type of energy meter which display your business gas and electricity usage in real-time, so you can see exactly how much you’re spending on your energy.

 There are two main types of smart meters – Smart Meter Equipment Technical Specifications (or SMETS 1) was the original model, but there is now a newer version using more advanced technology, known as SMETS 2 which is increasingly used by installers.